-This page collects album reviews for 2010s artists who don’t qualify for their own full page.
+This page collects album reviews for 2010s artists whom I’ve only reviewed one or two albums.

 Night Time, My Time